alikafridi/Book-Notes/Reading_List.md

 - Elon Musk by Ashlee Vance
 - Startup Communities: Building an Entrepreneurial Ecosystem in your city
 - Born Standing Up
-- Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days
 - Beyond The Blog: Brad Feld's Burning Entrepreneur: How to Launch, Fund, and Set
 - Tao Te Ching
 - The Alchemist